 - Expand the Mappings section and disable the Directory Groups by clicking it and clicking the Enabled slider and then the Save button.

-- Now click Azure Active Directory in the left-hand menu, then App Registrations, All applications, and then click on the Forecast app.
+- Click App Registrations, All applications, and then click on the Forecast app.

 - From top to bottom in the menu of the Forecast app:

 - On the Overview page, click the copy icon next to the Application (client) ID and paste it into the Application client id field on the app page in Forecast.

 - Write the tenant name in the Azure Tenant field on the same page.
 Keep this page open.

 - Go to Authentication and click on the "Add a platform" button.

 - Select Web on the right-hand side and under Redirect URI add the following URI: https://graphql.forecast.it/azuread/oauth/